feldtsen/pointy-dit212/RAD.md

 List all acceptance criteria; you should be able to test/confirm these.

-**Functional**
+- **Functional**

-    - Can I push a button and have the ability function reliably?
+* Can I push a button and have the ability function reliably?
-    - Is everything around me slowed down when using the ability?
+* Is everything around me slowed down when using the ability?

-**Non-functional**
+- **Non-functional**

     Gameplay
-    - Is there a clear benefit to using the ability?
+    * Is there a clear benefit to using the ability?

     Availability
-    - Can I see when my ability is available and when it's not?
+    * Can I see when my ability is available and when it's not?
-    - Can I easily figure out how my to access my ability?
+    * Can I easily figure out how my to access my ability?

     Usability
-    - Is my ability easily accessible?
+    * Is my ability easily accessible?
-    - Can I easily figure out how my ability works?
+    * Can I easily figure out how my ability works?
 ---
-**Story Identifier:** STK018
+**Story Identifier:** STK018 (FINISHED)

 **Story Name:** Moving obstacles